Trump Plays Down Virus as He Steps Up Pitch for Second Term

 “He’s a nice guy so I keep him around, right?”
 Trump mused at a rally in North Carolina, adding of the studiously non-partisan Fauci: “He’s a Democrat. ...
 He’s (New York Gov. Andrew) Cuomo’s friend.”

-On the campaign trail, Trump and his team often forgo wearing masks, a return to the status quo for a president who earlier in the crisis suggested that some people wore masks just to signal their disapproval of him.
+While campaigning, Trump and his team often go without masks, a return to the status quo for a president who earlier in the crisis suggested that some people wore masks just to signal their disapproval of him.

-In one striking moment this week, senior adviser Hope Hicks returned to the campaign trail with Trump more than two weeks after she tested positive for the virus.
+In one striking moment this week, senior adviser Hope Hicks returned to campaigning with Trump more than two weeks after she tested positive for the virus.
 Hicks, the president and other aides climbed aboard Maine One wearing no masks.

-“As president, it’s absolutely imperative,” said Lawrence Gostin, a public health expert at the Georgetown University school of law.
-“He has to be a model.
-If you’re not wearing a mask, people that support you won’t be wearing a mask.”

-Dan Eberhart, a prominent Republican donor and Trump supporter, said the president’s rhetoric since leaving the hospital isn’t easing jitters among conservative contributors either.
+Dan Eberhart, a prominent Republican donor and Trump supporter, said the president’s rhetoric since leaving the hospital isn’t easing jitters among conservative contributors.

-Several GOP incumbents in tough Senate reelection battles are having difficulty keeping up with an avalanche of Democratic campaign contributions that’s being driven, in part, by liberal anger over the president’s handling of the pandemic, Eberhart said.
+Several GOP senators in tough races are having difficulty keeping up with an avalanche of Democratic campaign contributions that’s being driven in part by liberal anger over the president’s handling of the pandemic, Eberhart said.

 “Keeping up the veneer that everything is fine may soothe the president’s ego, but it isn’t motivating donors,” Eberhart added.